emote/tools/README.md

 # Overview

 The purpose of the emote tool is to create projects that contain Emotive applications and deploy them to the Emotive cloud service.
-An emote project are files that reside on your local files system.
+The emote project consists of the files that reside on your local file system.
 The Emotive cloud service does not keep track of your project.
 When you deploy a project, the contents the the project, such as apps and integration proxies, are uploaded to the Emotive cloud service.

 ## Installing emote